hoffmannku/DPConnnect/README.md

 Notes:
 1. most arduinos have only one onboard serial connector, which is used by USB .
 2. battery managment system must be startet.
-This can be achieved by connection test pin to GND
+This is achieved by connecting test pin to GND

 This program references an external library [ModbusRTUMAster Library](https://github.com/CMB27/ModbusRTUMaster)